-5 ideas to grow your resume and maximize your summer
+5 ideas to grow your resume this summer

 If you are still shaping your summer plans we have suggestions for how to make the most of your time between semesters.
 Now is not the time to give up, it’s time to get to work with these 5 ideas.

 Focus your attention to industries that are hiring.
 Start by doing your research to understand who is hiring and what positions are in demand.
 Handshake has identified over 500 companies that are hiring students right now and LinkedIn shared an impressive list of companies that were hiring.
 Read the job descriptions to understand what skills are required and consider how you can market your background to demonstrate how your experiences will transfer to these roles.
 Be sure to cater your resume (action verbs, experience order, section headers, etc.) when possible to align your academic projects, experiences and skills to similar language or details that match position descriptions.

 Learn from the Pros